hackerbande-nbg/decentralize-your-internet/steps-main.md

 # Step 6 - register machine as agent (so we can automatically run stuff)

 - go to Jenkins --> Manage Jenkins --> Nodes
-- click on "Built-In Node"
+- click on "Built-In Node" (german: "Master")
-- add the label "server"
+- "Konfigurieren" -> add the label "server"
 - you can now run jenkins jobs on this machine via labels
 - test your setup with a jenkins pipeline
   - go to jenkins root